Sonovate/web-code-test/README.md

 3. On the blog post route `/[id]`:
     - Query the [Contentful GraphQL API](https://graphql.contentful.com/content/v1/spaces/jgxvzzx7ps77/explore?access_token=AEf7QMYxPL9rGzq0iYw8vNWzbRvGEhLrtPXHYWYYE_I) for the blog post by ID
     - Display the post title and body on the page (un-styled)

-## Bonus points

-1. Ensure a responsive layout by stacking cards on mobile
-2. Demonstrate some testing capabilities (Jest is setup in the repo)

 ## Discussion Points